tolik-punkoff/bash-scripts/README.md

 nlett2 - get number of latin letter in alphabet (use printf) example

+nlett3 - get number of latin letter in alphabet simple example

 relpath - get relative path example

 createlist - create file list (ignore case in filename and/or mask)